bpeacock44/AmQUB-Pipeline/02_mbio_tutorial.md

    290    7361744( 44.0%)    9599660( 57.4%)   11535620( 68.9%)
    300    6523644( 39.0%)    8902236( 53.2%)   11061544( 66.1%)
 ```
-This file shows how many reads remain at different trim lengths under varying stringency levels (**MaxEE** values).
+This file shows how many reads remain at different trim lengths under varying stringency levels of filtering (**MaxEE** values).

 - **MaxEE** (Maximum Expected Errors) works like a p-value → lower is more stringent.
 - Use the table to decide on a trim length:
   - If merging multiple flowcells in Part 3, all must use the same trim length.
-  - Pick a length that balances read retention with high quality.
+  - Pick a length that balances read retention with higher quality.

-👉 If you realize you need different stats, rerun Part 2 with adjusted parameters before moving on.
+👉 If you realize you need more stats, rerun Part 2 with adjusted parameters before moving on.

 &nbsp;